-The Partners have agreed that the Joint Commissioning Board (JCB) will be responsible for the review of performance and oversight of the partnership agreement.
-The JCB is a working group of representatives of Barking and Dagenham, Havering and Redbridge Councils and North East London CCG.
+The Partners have agreed that the BHR Joint Commissioning Board (JCB) will be responsible for the review of performance and oversight of the partnership agreement.
+The JCB is a working group of representatives of Barking and Dagenham, Havering and Redbridge Councils, NHS North East London and Place.
 At least one member from each of the Partners has individual delegated responsibility from their host organisation to make decisions which enable the JCB to carry out its duties and functions.
 In addition, each partner has secured internal reporting arrangements to ensure the standards of accountability and probity required by each Partner's own statutory duties and organisation are complied with.

-The BCF programme of schemes are governed through our Joint Commissioning Board, which is part of the Integrated Care Partnership structure, the JCB provides the strategic direction of the development and application of the Better Care Fund across BHR.
-From our BCF 2017-19 plan we developed a joint BHR S75 with the BHR LAs and CCGs, which was completed and signed back in July 2018.
-This set out the foundation to strengthen the work across the partners to deliver health and care services across the BHR region using the BCF as a key lever for support integration where this brings efficiencies of quality and sustainability.
-The S75 sets out three 'BCF aligned pooled funds' for each HWB area, and in addition incorporates the option of utilising a fourth 'pot' to facilitate joint pooled commissioning arrangements between partners.
+The BCF programme of schemes are governed through our Joint Commissioning Board, the JCB provides the strategic direction of the development and application of the Better Care Fund across BHR Places.
+From our BCF 2017-19 plan we developed a joint BHR S75 with the BHR LAs and CCGs (now NHS North East London), which was completed and signed back in July 2018 and is refreshed annually.
+This sets out the foundation to strengthen the work across the partners to deliver health and care services across the BHR region using the BCF as a key lever for support integration where this brings efficiencies of quality and sustainability.
+The S75 sets out three 'BCF aligned pooled funds' for each HWB area and Place, and in addition incorporates the option of utilising a fourth 'pot' to facilitate joint pooled commissioning arrangements between partners and across Places.

-The JCB consists of representation between the BHR LAs and CCGs.
-The chair alternates between CCG and local authorities with representation consisting of the respective DASSs, DPHs, CCG Leaderships, finance representatives and Commissioner Leads as members of the Board.
-A BCF Operations & Finance group support the JCB in undertaking its decision making and setting strategic direction.
+The JCB consists of representation between the Barking and Dagenham, Havering and Redbridge Local Authorities, and NHS North East London.
+The chair alternates between NHS North East London and local authorities with representation consisting of the respective DASSs, DPHs, NHS North East London Leadership, finance representatives and Commissioner Leads as members of the Board.
+A BCF Executive group oversee the delivery of the BCF work in including planning, development and monitor spend and performance.
+A BCF Operations & Finance group supports the work of the BCF Executive Group including developing reports, reviews, finance templates and developing the submission annually.
 It is exploring opportunities for further development in relation to integrated services and joint commissioning opportunities.
-Therefore, it is expected that the BCF plans will continue to develop and evolve as the JCB is a forum to which the key commissioning partners can bring forwarded new initiatives to align with local and regional needs and demands.
+We will review the role of the JCB as the Place Based Partnerships develop over the coming year and whether any changes to governance arrangements are required.